haseeb-cb/fundamentals-of-gis/Content/7_Exericse.md

 9. Let’s interpolate NO2 concentration between the monitoring stations.
 	-   Open the *IDW Interpolation tool*, in the *IDW Interpolation tool*, set:
-		- *Vector Layer*: Air_pollution_monitoring_points, this means tells QGIS that you want to interpolate from this vector dataset.
+		- *Vector Layer*: Air_pollution_monitoring_points, this tells QGIS that you want to interpolate from this vector dataset.
 		- *Interpolation Attribute*: NO2, the value associated with the monitoring stations that we want to interpolate.
 		- Click the + symbol to add it to the list of items to interpolate
 		- *Extent*: click the down arrow to the right of the extent box and choose *Calculate from Layer* > Air_pollution_monitoring_points.
 This will limit the interpolation to the areas covered by the monitoring stations – where we have data.
 Otherwise, the tool may try to interpolate over a wider area, and could lead to errors when it tries to calcuate concentrations where we do not have data.